BenWard/benward-web/jekyll/network.md

 ---
 # Everywhere Else

-The internet is of a rather fine decentralised construction, and as such you'll find me not just on my own pages here, but also sharecropping on various other services as convenient and desirable.
+The internet is of a rather fine decentralised construction and as such you'll find me not just on my own pages here, but also sharecropping on various other services as convenient and desirable.

 ## Communication and Social Networks